Virtual Channels

 Coincidence

-Detects coincidence clicks on two or more channels within a given window.
+Detects coincidence clicks on two or more channels within a given time window.

 Coincidences

-Detects coincidence clicks on multiple channel groups within a given window.
+Detects coincidence clicks on multiple channel groups within a given time window.

 Combinations